Mark5589/WifiAnalyze/README.md

 8. ~~Try some connection to MongoDB, with uploading data to the db~~
 9. ~~Upload our data to MongoDB Atlas~~
 10. ~~Represent our data with Chart~~
-11. Avoid duplicates of the data.
-(With the help of the MAC)
+11. ~~Avoid duplicates of the data.
+(With the help of the MAC)~~
-    * This fuctionalty shuold be done in the backend level because once the data is processed, it sends to the chart API and after that to the MongoDB
+    * ~~This fuctionalty shuold be done in the backend level because once the data is processed, it sends to the chart API and after that to the MongoDB~~
+12. Deal with Wigle API
+13. ~~Deal with Wigle API result query~~
+14. ~~Represent the data divided to cities~~